-From this model, they find that metropolitan population is one of the most significant predictors of COVID-19 infection and mortality rates.
+From this model, they find that the metropolitan population is one of the most significant predictors of COVID-19 infection and mortality rates.

-Population density was not significantly related to the infection rate, and more dense counties actually had significantly lower COVID-19 mortality rates than those with low densities.
+Population density was not significantly related to the infection rate, and more dense counties had significantly lower COVID-19 mortality rates than those with low densities.

-The authors posit that this may be because higher density counties have superior healthcare systems that reduce the likelihood of COVID-19 mortality.
+The authors posit that this may be because higher-density counties have superior healthcare systems that reduce the likelihood of COVID-19 mortality.
 Ultimately they use these findings to suggest that connectivity between counties (signified by larger metropolitan populations) matters more than density in the spread of the pandemic.

 Based on this finding, the authors recommend that planners continue to advocate for dense development, adding lower COVID-19 death rates to a long list of benefits denser development can bring.
-In doing so, they are acknowledging that this pandemic has the potential to greatly shift urban planning practices for better or worse, but that it is therefore the responsibility of pro-density planners to counter pandemic-fueled arguments in favor of sprawl.
+In doing so, they are acknowledging that this pandemic has the potential to greatly shift urban planning practices for better or worse, but that it is, therefore, the responsibility of pro-density planners to counter pandemic-fueled arguments in favor of sprawl.

 While this article represents only early findings that have potentially shifted in the seven months since the article was written, this link between urban form and the spread of COVID-19 is sure to be a major research topic in the coming years.

 About the Author